 The aim of AIR TRITIA was to assist public authorities in managing air quality by creating a single integrated database, introducing new tools for managing and forecasting pollution, devising an air quality strategy that targets functional urban areas (FUAs), and creating the joint EGTC TRITIA regional strategy.
 Improvements in local and regional air quality management will help boost public health and enhance quality of life.

 - A single integrated database providing essential information on an international level

 - Tools for effective air quality management (an air quality management system and a forecast-based pollution warning system)

 - A proposal for strategies to improve air quality and reduce emissions from various sources on the level of functional urban areas (FUAs) and regions within the AIR TRITIA territory

 The EGTC (European Grouping of Territorial Cooperation) TRITIA consists of four regions: the Moravian-Silesian Region (Czech Republic), the Silesian Voivodeship and the Opole Voivodeship (Poland), and the Žilina Region (Slovakia).
 All four regions are non-financing partners in AIR TRITIA.
-The project reflects the strategic goals of the EGTC, which seek to improve quality of life for the region’s people by addressing the current absence of a coordinated air quality management system transcending the national borders of the participating countries.
+The project reflected the strategic goals of the EGTC, which seek to improve quality of life for the region’s people by addressing the current absence of a coordinated air quality management system transcending the national borders of the participating countries.